Teddy Diaz: Death

-On 21 August 1988, The Dawn performed "Love (Will Set Us Free)" on Martin After Dark, a show hosted by Martin Nievera.
+On 21 August 1988, the Dawn performed "Love (Will Set Us Free)" on Martin After Dark, a show hosted by Martin Nievera.
 After the performance, they left the GMA Network compound and went their separate ways.
 Diaz proceeded to his girlfriend's home in Agno Street, Tatalon, Quezon City.
 As he was approaching the gate to the dwelling, he was accosted by two drunken men.
 Diaz gave them his wallet containing Php 200.00, his share of the fee from the band's earlier performance.
 After taking the wallet, one of the men, who was armed with a knife, began stabbing Diaz.
 Wounds on Diaz's left arm indicated that he may have tried to parry the blows, but a knife thrust to his throat caused massive bleeding, eventually leading to his death.
 Drummer JB Leonor explained: "With his long hair, Teddy might have been mistaken for a woman, an easy prey.
 Teddy might have resisted at some point, and that's why they stabbed him.
 He was really a victim of circumstance.
 He just happened to be at the wrong place at the wrong time."

 Diaz's murderer was apprehended by police a week later, tried in court, convicted and remanded to the custody of authorities at the New Bilibid Prison.
-Members of The Dawn state that the convict had since died in incarceration.
+Members of the Dawn stated that the convict had since died in incarceration.

 The first decision of the three surviving members and band's manager Martin Galan was to continue with the band; they also agreed that Diaz's replacement would not have to be his clone.
 In September 1988, Francis Reyes was asked to be one of the three guitarists who were to play Diaz's parts in the tribute concert "Salamat Teddy" at the Folk Arts Theater.
 Reyes talked about Diaz and said: "People continue to remember Teddy.
 He had star quality written all over him that registered very well even with those who didn't know him as a musician.
 He had a very strong personality that you just can't ignore."